kirilcvetkov92/Vehicle-Detection/README.md

 #### Filtering with a threshold on class scores

 The output result may contain several rectangles that are false positives or overlap, so we need to find a way to reduce them.
-The first attempt to reduce these rectangles is to filter them by threshold.
+The first attempt to reduce these rectangles is to filter them by a threshold.

 ##### Non-max suppression